hpcjmart/WastedDomination/README.md

 # WastedDomination

-In this paper, we present a lower bound for the domination number of the Cartesian product of a path and a cycle that is tight if the length of the cycle is a multiple of five.
-This bound improves the natural lower bound obtained by using the domination number of the Cartesian product of two paths that is the best one known so far.

 Published in:

 - Bulletin of the Malaysian Mathematical Sciences Society: Bulletin of the Malaysian Mathematical Sciences Society publishes original and expository survey articles spanning all branches of mathematics.